 High Fives All Around

 McFarland Youth Softball is committed to skill development, fostering a competitive and team spirit, and above all having fun.
-Our girls go through a transformation process throughout the season that leads to a much different team walking off the field after their last game, then walked on to the field for their first.
+Our girls go through a transformation process throughout the season that leads to a much different team walking off the field after their last game, than the team that walked onto the field for their first game.

 We understand the importance to have as regular schedule as possible, and we certainly do our best to accommodate that.
 Having said that, with the many variables that we need to consider (field availability, other teams schedules, etc), practice schedules will fluctuate from team to team and games will take place at different nights throughout the week.
 Your individual teams schedule will be provided before the season starts and generally does not change throughout the season with the exception of rain outs, and the potential for make up games.